 The decays of many particles are not known in an exclusive hadronic form but instead, the relative rates between exclusive partonic channels is known.
 Consequently, it is necessary to evolve these exclusive partonic decays into final state hadrons.
 In PYTHIA there are two mechanisms for this evolution.
 In the first method, the partons are passed to the timelike parton shower of section 4, followed by the hadronization of section 7.1.
-This method is used for $b\bar{b}$ states, and typically the parton shower does not significantly modify the decay.
+This method is used for bb states, and typically the parton shower does not significantly modify the decay.
 By default, the partons produced in the decay are distributed uniformly in phase space, with the notable exception of NN:meMode = 92 detailed in section 8.2.4 and NN:meMode = 94 detailed in section 8.2.6.

 A number of parton and colour configurations are available for this type of inclusive decay via the parton shower as follows.
-Here, $c_i$ is used to indicate a colour index and $\bar{c}i$ anti-colour index.
+Here, c_i is used to indicate a colour index and \bar{c}i anti-colour index.

-- $q\overline{q}$ : The quark carries $c_1$ the antiquark $\overline{c}1$ .
-This type of decay is set with NN:meMode = 91.
-Examples of decays using this matrix element mode are $\Upsilon \rightarrow q\overline{q}$ .
-Hidden valley hadrons also heavily utilize this decay. - gg: The first gluon carries c1 and c 2 while the second gluon carries c2 and c 1.
-This decay is also specified by NN:meMode = 91 and is primarily used for quarkonia, e.g. ηb → gg.
+- qq̄: The quark carries c1 the antiquark c̄1.
+This type of decay is set with NN:meMode

+= 91.
+Examples of decays using this matrix element mode are Υ → qq̄.
+Hidden valley hadrons also heavily utilize this decay.

+- gg: The first gluon carries c1 and c

+2 while the second gluon carries c2 and c

+1. This decay is also specified by NN:meMode = 91 and is primarily used for quarkonia, e.g. η_b → gg.

+- ggg: The first gluon carries c1 and c

+2, the second c2 and c

+3, and the third c3 and c

+1. This configuration is intended for the decays of quarkonia, e.g. Upsilon → ggg, and set with NN:meMode = 92.